Order of succession: Partible inheritance

 In some societies, a monarchy or a fief was inherited in a way that all entitled heirs had a right to a share of it.
 The most prominent examples of this practice are the multiple divisions of the Frankish Empire under the Merovingian and Carolingian dynasties, and similarly Gavelkind in the British Isles.

+Secundogeniture

+A secundogeniture was a dependent territory given to a younger son of a princely house and his descendants, creating a cadet branch.

 Horizontal inheritance

 Seniority

 In seniority successions, a monarch's or fiefholder's next sibling (almost always brother), succeeds; not his children.
 And, if the royal house is more extensive, (male) cousins and so forth succeed, in order of seniority, which may depend upon actual age or upon the seniority between their fathers.

 Rota system

 The rota system, from the Old Church Slavic word for "ladder" or "staircase", was a system of collateral succession practised (though imperfectly) in Kievan Rus' and later Appanage and early Muscovite Russia.

 In this system, the throne passed not linearly from father to son, but laterally from brother to brother and then to the eldest son of the eldest brother who had held the throne.
 The system was begun by Yaroslav the Wise, who assigned each of his sons a principality based on seniority.
 When the Grand Prince died, the next most senior prince moved to Kiev and all others moved to the principality next up the ladder.